Se habla español

 • Example for 5-inch Rims: Referring to the chart, a 5-inch rim can accommodate a minimum tire width of 155 mm.
 For ideal performance, tire widths should range between 165 to 175 mm, with the maximum width capped at 185 mm.

 • Informed Selection: While rim and tire width comparison charts are valuable tools, they are not definitive authorities.
-For accurate tire compatibility and fitment, professional consultation is advised.
+Professional consultation is advised for accurate tire compatibility and fitment.
 You can reach out to experts like those at JACK Mobile Tire for precise tire-to-rim fit verification.

 Reasons to Change Tires